 We always try to encourage NEW FlexiNail users to go without polish at the start.
 It is so much easier to maintain nice nails down the road if you start by getting them in great shape before starting to apply color or polish.
 The longer you go at the start without polish, the faster and easier it will to get your nails into great shape.

-Painting your nails (even with MicroPore) is not good for your nails and nail color does contain chemicals.
-The process of taking the polish off is also hard on the nails.
+Painting your nails (even with MicroPore Polish which does not contain any of the ten least desirable polish chemicals) is not good for your nails as nail color does contain chemicals.
+The process of taking polish off is also hard on the nails.
 Just like eating food that may not be good for us but tastes amazing – we know it is something we all do.
-Using FlexiNail over MicroPore color won’t be nearly as effective as application to bare nails but is a huge improvement over taking weeks-long breaks between color changes.
+FlexiNail fingernail conditioner can be use over top of MicroPore color but won’t be nearly as effective as application to bare nails.

-So while we are trying to provide the best products we can for painting your nails there is still a lot YOU can do to minimize negative affects on your nails.
-Each of you also has a unique set of factors and environmental factors that affects your nail care (your weather, how often you use sanitizer, health issues (ie thyroid), swimming, doing dishes, frequency of nail polish use, etc.) so please take the following as a guideline and adjust your routine to your personal set of circumstances.
+We are trying to provide the best products we can for painting your nails.
+There is still a lot YOU can do to minimize negative affects on your nails.
+Please take the following as a guideline for usage and adjust your routine to your personal set of circumstances.
 Increase the amount of "break" time between nail color changes if you need to adapt to your own situation.

 You may notice that when you get a manicure that they may wipe your nails with alcohol before applying the color.
 This is to strip out the natural oils in the nail so that the color sticks to the nail better.
 Who would pay for an expensive manicure if oils trying to get out through the color caused the paint to chip and peel right away?
 When they strip out the oils first, it is also damaging the nail’s natural integrity and reversing any benefits of applying FlexiNail.
 Excessive hand sanitizer use can cause similar issues.
 Please apply MicroPore color to nails that you have not stripped the oil from.
 This does NOT mean that you should apply MicroPore color right after using FlexiNail as this goes too far the other way.
 Pick a time to apply MicroPore when you haven’t used FlexiNail for several hours or longer.
 After MicroPore has thoroughly dried you can then continue with daily or twice daily application of FlexiNail on top of the polish.